 This course is 32 hours in length.
 Learning is achieved through class lectures, video, discussions, role-playing, hands-on skills training and demonstration and clinical practice.
+Certification can be completed in as little as 3 weeks.

 4. Academics/Grading/Clinical